 Additionally, during the year ended June 30, 2020, the District elected to change the measurement date for the ATU Local 192 Benefit Trust OPEB Plan and the Retiree Benefits Non-Trust OPEB Plan.
 Previously the measurement date was the same as the reporting date, however, with the change the measurement date is now one year prior to the reporting date.
 There was no change to the actuarial date.
 This change was made to allow the District additional time to provide the needed information to the actuary.
 Additionally, it was made to allow the actuary time to prepare the required reports to the District to incorporate the balances and transactions into their financial statements in a timely manner.
 An adjustment to increase net position at July 1, 2019 by \$4,186,469 was made to reflect the cumulative effect related to the change in accounting principle.

-The net effect of the change in accounting principle for both the adoption of Implementation Guide 2019-1 and the change in measurement date for the OPEB plan is that the beginning net position has been increased by \$1,517,453
+Below is the detailed effect of the change in accounting principle for both the adoption of Implementation Guide 2019-1 and the change in measurement date for the OPEB plans: